BodoBookhagen/CameraCalibration/README.md

 #### Calibration targets<a name="calibration-targets" />
 We recommend the use of a high-quality calibration board such as the aluminum composite checkerboard or CharuCo targets made by [Calib.io](https://calib.io/), because any inconsistencies in the target's flatness or pattern will affect the calibration results.
 Target stiffness is also important as it is recommended to place the board in multiple orientations (often requiring it to be leaned at an angle against another object).

-We found that the checkerboard targets tended to provid better calibration results, but because the entire checkerboard needs to be within the frame at all times it can be somewhat tricky to align it perfectly in the corners (where the most distortion often is found).
+We found that the checkerboard targets tended to provide better calibration results, but because the entire checkerboard needs to be within the frame at all times it can be somewhat tricky to align it perfectly in the corners (where the most distortion often is found).
 The CharuCo targets help with this issue as they do not need to be entirely in the frame, but at the cost of *slightly* worse results.

 <table><tr>
     <td>